21st October, 2025

 HSE Fee For Intervention Charges Explained

-FFI stands for 'fee for intervention' was introduced under the Health and Safety (Fees) Regulations 2012.
-FFI aims to recover the HSE's related costs, including inspection, investigation and taking enforcement action, charging businesses that are in breach of health and safety regulations.
+FFI stands for 'fee for intervention', which was introduced under the Health and Safety (Fees) Regulations 2012.
+FFI aims to recover the HSE's costs, including inspection, investigation and enforcement action, charging businesses that are in breach of health and safety regulations.

 HSE Fee For Intervention Charges Explained header image